 Getting to the Castle

-Either you decide to go to the top with a tour or by yourself, you have to walk all the way to the fortress.
+Either you decide to go to the top with a tour or by yourself, you have to walk all the way to the San Giovanni Fortress.
 Starting from the main entrance to San Giovanni’s castle, there are about 1360 steps and 70 switchbacks.
 The hike to the top and back will take about 2-3 hours, depending on how many breaks you take on the way.

 When to Go